p8queiroz/front-end-tech/README.md

-# Front End Resourses (JavaScript - TypeScript + React JS + CSS + HTML + NodeJs + Express + Ionic)
+# Front End Resourses (JavaScript + TypeScript + React JS + CSS + HTML + NodeJs + Express + Ionic)

 Hello, everyone!

-In this repository, you'll have access to a variety of nice and cool stuff that you can learn for modern **web/mobile development. **  .
+In this repository, you'll have access to a variety of nice and cool stuff that you can learn for **modern web/mobile development**.

- For each resource, there's the repository along with the code and explanations.
+ For each resource, there's the **repository** along with the **code and explanations**.
 I'll work a little bit more to have these solutions available for you guys in a better way, but for now, I hope you enjoy it and have fun while learning with me using these resources as a reference.

 These techs are mainly the ones I've been working throughout my career as Web Developer

 You can find me on **linkedin/insta/twitter** using this name: **p8queiroz**.

  I hope to see you guys there.

 # Files Structure